 For more information

-Find more information on cancer incidence, mortality, survival and prevalence in Ontario in the Ontario Cancer Statistics 2018 Report.
+Find more information on cancer incidence, mortality, survival and prevalence in Ontario in Ontario Cancer Statistics 2020.

 Find information on cancer statistics across Canada in Canadian Cancer Statistics.